 Thursday 17 May 2018 at 4pm-7.30pm in Gloucester Cathedral

-The launch of FestivALL is a public event, is free and is open to everyone.
-The Bishop of Gloucester, the Right Revd Rachel Treweek will officially open the FestivALL and then in the grounds of the Cathedral there will be live music, dancing, face-painting and activities for children, which include sports, circus skills, arts and crafts and much more.
+The launch of FestivALL is an all age public event, is free and is open to everyone.
+The Bishop of Gloucester, the Right Revd Rachel Treweek will officially open FestivALL and then in the grounds of the Cathedral there will be live music, dancing, face-painting and activities for children, which include sports, circus skills, arts and crafts and much more.

 People are also invited to join in with a community picnic.
 Bring along some picnic food (sandwiches, crisps, fruit, cakes, you get the idea!) which you can enjoy and share with others in a special food tent in the Cathedral grounds.
 Come and join the fun!